Dominik355/Playground/src/main/java/basics/concurrency/java_concurrency_in_practice/chapter06/README.md

 Fetching a bid from one company is independent from fetching from another so that task can be easily & effectively parallelized.

-This solution leverages `invokeAll` which allows you to submit a set of tasks at once (rather than submitting them one at a time & appending the `Future` in some list).
+This part1 leverages `invokeAll` which allows you to submit a set of tasks at once (rather than submitting them one at a time & appending the `Future` in some list).
 The returned collection from `invokeAll` has the same order as the input collection of tasks, allowing you to associate a task to a future.

 ```java